-Although case management systems were originally designed primarily to manage documents and processes in the clerks' offices, NextGen CM/ECF is introducing efficiencies to judges'

-chambers.
-New features have been developed, such as the Judge Review Packet which provides district and bankruptcy judges and their staff with the ability to automatically create and maintain electronic packets of information for matters that require chamber's review and actions.
-Judges and their staff will also have the advantage of utilizing a user interface called Workspace, which provides customizable screen content based on job function.
-Mobile Briefcase allows appellate judges and their staff to download and edit documents on a tablet computer.
+Although case management systems were originally designed primarily to manage documents and processes in the clerks' offices, NextGen CM/ECF introduced efficiencies to judges' chambers.
+New features such as the Judge Review Packets provide district and bankruptcy judges and their staff with the ability to automatically create and maintain electronic packets of information for matters that require chamber's review and action.
+Judges and their staff can also utilize a user interface called Workspace, which provides customizable content based on job function.
+Mobile Briefcase allows appellate judges and their staff to download and edit documents on a tablet or other mobile device.
 The Citation Links functionality adds links to PDF documents filed in a case so that judges, law clerks, and court staff can easily view the referenced content using their preferred resources (e.g., LexisNexis, Westlaw).
-An integrated calendar for district and bankruptcy judges began as a proof of concept in 2018.
-The Calendar module, one of the most complex components of the new system with over 2,000 requirements defined by judges and court staff, is currently being piloted by one district court (N.D.
+The Calendar module, one of the most complex components of the new system with over 2,000 requirements defined by judges and court staff, is currently being tested by one district court (N.D.
 Fla.) and three bankruptcy courts (Bankr.
 D. Alaska, Bankr.
 D.N.J., and Bankr.
 D. Or.).
-Testing of the Calendar module has been moving slowly, however, with delays in preparing and developing the software to allow the pilot courts to go live on the module.
-Considering these issues and others, it is uncertain whether the Calendar module will be released broadly.